sharvanich/QuizNova/README.md

-Here’s a polished and nicely structured version of your README.md for **QuizNova**.
-I’ve improved clarity, formatting, and readability while keeping it concise and professional:

----

 # QuizNova

 **QuizNova** is an AI-powered web platform that dynamically generates quiz questions and answers.
 Unlike traditional quiz websites with fixed questions, QuizNova creates unique, personalized quizzes based on user-selected topics, making learning interactive, engaging, and tailored to individual needs.